gdm413229/swwmgz_m/README.md

 You are also given +1000 points for each secret found, +5000 if it's the final secret.
 Countable items give +250 points each or +2500 if it's the final item.

-Score is currently for show, but it'll have some functionality added later on, perhaps to purchase stuff in a store menu.
+Score is currently for show, but after first release it'll be used for the in-game store feature.

 ### Bottom left corner